inshirah-idris/Airline-Tweet-Sentiment-Analysis/README.md

 A comprehensive analysis of public airline sentiment based on the 'Twitter US Airline Sentiment' dataset that is available in Kaggle.
 The project involves four main stages: tweet preprocessing, sentiment labeling, feature extraction, and sentiment classification.

 # Install Necessary Libraries
-!pip install emoji
+! pip install emoji

 # Dataset:
 This project uses the "Twitter US Airline Sentiment" dataset available on Kaggle.
 The dataset provides a collection of tweets with sentiments about different US airlines.
-The tweets contain information about the sentiment (positive, neutral, or negative) of six US airlines.
+The tweets contain information about the sentiment (positive, neutral, or negative) of six US airline companies.

 Link: [Twitter US Airline Sentiment on Kaggle](https://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment/data)